 See the resources below and visit our resource library to see how we’re putting our work into action

-Use this simple 1-page guide to assess your project's fit with JoCI grantmaking and to submit a grant application
+Use this guide to assess your project’s fit with JoCI grantmaking and to learn how to begin a conversation with our Grants Team.

 The five most essential teachings from Beyond the Count, our unprecedented research study on the perspectives and experiences of Jews of Color in the U.S.